Wilson Center Teaching Artists

 Paul H. Henning

-PAUL H. HENNING is a consultant and coach for small businesses, especially those in the creative services industry.
-He was a professional photographer shooting corporate location assignments for 15 years, followed by 12 years as co-owner and director of Third Coast Stock Source, Wisconsin’s only general subject stock picture agency.
-After selling Third Coast in 1997 he moved to London where he became Manager of European Operations for Comstock, an industry-leading stock agency at that time, followed by a stint as Acting Managing Director at the Robert Harding Picture Library in London.
-Returning to Milwaukee in 2000 he founded cr8vstrategy, his current consulting business.
-He’s been a frequent writer and speaker in the picture industry and has taught photography classes and workshops throughout his career.
-In his leisure time he’s an active skier, biker, hiker and music aficionado.
-See Pauls work at http://www.cr8vstrategy.com/
+Paul was a professional photographer shooting corporate location assignments for 16 years, followed by 12 years as co-owner and director of Third Coast Stock Source, Wisconsin’s only general subject stock picture agency.
+After selling Third Coast in 1997 he moved to London where he became Manager of European Operations for Comstock, a New York-based picture agency, followed by a stint as Acting Managing Director at the Robert Harding Picture Library in London.
+Returning to Milwaukee in 2000 he founded cr8vstrategy, a consulting firm helping small businesses and creative professionals.
+Paul’s been a frequent writer, panelist, and speaker in the picture industry and has taught photography classes and workshops throughout his career.
+See Paul’s website for more info: http://www.cr8vstrategy.com/